stanjng/studyo-frontend/README.md

 ## Acknowledgements

-Thank you to my instructors, fellow software engineer classmates, and friends who keep me grounded.
+Thank you to my instructors, fellow software engineer classmates, and friends who keep me grounded and driven.